3forges/simple-openbao/utils/room-zero/README.md

 Never the less, the IP Address which will be assigned to your deployed Kubernetes Services of type `LoadBalancer`, will not be reachable from outside of the machine where your Kind Kubernetes Cluster runs: This is at least true, if you use a VirtualBox VM, and the network adapter is bound to a wifi network adapter.
 This is probalby also true in a number o f other cases, if not all.

-Room zero is a revrse proxy, provisioned as a docker container, using, docker-compose, which purpose is to expose via a routable IP address, a service of type `LoadBalancer` deployed in a Kind Kubernetes Cluster.
+Room zero is a reverse proxy, provisioned as a docker container, using, docker-compose, which purpose is to expose via a routable IP address, a service of type `LoadBalancer` deployed in a Kind Kubernetes Cluster.

 ## Usage

 * A VM
-* the VM has one network adapter bound to a wifi physical netork interface.
+* the VM has one network adapter bound to a wifi physical network interface.

 ```bash
 export ROOM_ZERO_HOME=${ROOM_ZERO_HOME:-'~/.room.zero'}